 We've been tracking a pattern in conversations with SaaS product teams.
-They start with Power BI Embedded—it's Microsoft, it integrates with Azure, it seems like the safe choice.
+They start with Power BI Embedded.
+It's Microsoft, it integrates with Azure, it seems like the safe choice.
 Six months later, they're dealing with capacity costs that doubled their budget and integration complexity that's pulled engineers off core product work.

 The initial pitch sounds compelling: "Embed Power BI dashboards into your application."
 What's not immediately clear is how that embedding actually works, what it costs at scale, or how much Azure expertise your team will need.